HessahJR/SWE485-Project-Group3/Generative_AI/docs/prompt_design_rationale.md

  A simple and direct prompt was selected to ensure concise and clear outputs.
 This approach minimizes unnecessary information and improves response efficiency, making it suitable for users who require only the final decision along with its main justification.

 ## Thought Process Behind the Template
+The main idea behind this template is to simplify the decision explanation process.
+The primary goal is to deliver a clear decision to bank employees, particularly in situations where a customer inquires about the reason behind a loan approval or rejection.
+The template is designed to be consistent and straightforward.
+The prompt is structured by first providing the Gemini model with the applicant's financial information followed by the machine learning decision, which helps the model understand the full context before generating a response that clearly states whether the loan was approved or rejected along with the most important reason behind that decision.

 ## How Domain Knowledge Influenced the Design
+Loan approval or rejection decisions are strongly driven by financial indicators such as annual income, requested loan amount, credit profile, loan-to-income ratio, total assets, and asset-to-loan ratio.
+For this reason, these indicators were  included in the prompt to provide the model with the most relevant context for generating a meaningful explanation.

+The role assignment "You are a bank loan officer" was also  added, as bank officers are responsible for communicating loan decisions to customers in a professional and straightforward manner.
+This ensures that the generated response aligns with language expected in a real banking context.

+Finally, the decision to limit the response to 1-2 sentences was influenced by banking practice, where employees often need quick and direct justifications to communicate to customers.

 ## Prompt Structure
 ```python